kubevault/prometheus-exporter/docs/concepts/secret-engine-crds/gcp-secret-engine/gcpaccesskeyrequest.md

   keyType: <private_key_type>
 ```

+GCPAccessKeyRequest Spec has following fields:

 ### spec.roleRef

-`spec.roleRef` is a required field that specifies the [GCPRole](/docs/concepts/secret-engine-crds/gcprole.md) against which credential will be issued.
+`spec.roleRef` is a `required` field that specifies the
+[GCPRole](/docs/concepts/secret-engine-crds/gcp-secret-engine/gcprole.md) against which credential will be issued.

+It has following field:
+- `roleRef.apiGroup` : `optional`.
+Specifies the APIGroup of the resource being referenced.
+- `roleRef.kind` : `optional`.
+Specifies the kind of the resource being referenced.
+- `roleRef.name` : `Required`.
+Specifies the name of the object being referenced.
+- `roleRef.namespace` : `Required`.
+Specifies the namespace of the referenced object.

 ```yaml
 spec: